clj-commons/aleph/README.md

  :message ...}
 ```

-Where incoming packets will have a `:message` that is a Netty `ByteBuf` that can be coerced using `byte-streams`, and outgoing packets can be any data which can be coerced to a binary representation.
+Where incoming packets will have a `:message` that is a byte-array, which can be coerced using `byte-streams`, and outgoing packets can be any data which can be coerced to a binary representation.
 If no `:port` is specified, the socket can only be used to send messages.

 To learn more, [read the documentation](http://ideolalia.com/aleph/aleph.udp.html).